obioraigboanusi/obioraigboanusi/README.md

 # Hi there, my name is Obiora - your favourite software developer👋

-## I having fun coding and teaching!!
+## I have fun coding and teaching!!

 - 🔭 I am working on a Real Estate E-commerce site with React, Node/Express and MongoDB
 - 🌱 I am currently learning advanced concepts in NodeJs and ExpressJs